RANGER FIELD (VIA HICKORY FLATTS CEMETERY)

 Highlights:

-This hike starts at the Hickory Flatts Cemetery in the Chattahoochee National Forest and uses a combination of the Appalachian Trail and Benton MacKaye Trails to reach an open field at 2.4 miles after a side hike to Long Creek Falls.
+This hike starts at the Hickory Flatts Cemetery in the Chattahoochee National Forest and uses a combination of the Appalachian Trail and Benton MacKaye Trails to reach an open area at 2.4 miles after a side hike to Long Creek Falls.
 The cemetery is the property of the New Bethel Church which was established in 1901 and is located 12 miles from the nearest paved road.
 It has a picnic pavilion and a concrete building housing two vault toilets in the parking area.
 There is also an interesting seesaw that spins 360 degrees near the pavilion which the kids will find entertaining if they are joining you on this hike.

 Speak Your Mind